-A. RFE/RL serves as a "surrogate" free press in 23 countries where the free flow of information is either banned by government authorities or not fully developed.
+A. RFE/RL serves as a surrogate free press in 20 countries where the free flow of information is either banned by government authorities or not fully developed.
 Our journalists provide what many people in those countries cannot get locally: uncensored news, responsible discussion, and open debate.

-A. We create content in 26 languages and engage with audiences in 23 countries including Iran, Afghanistan, Pakistan, Russia, and the former Soviet republics of Central Asia.
-RFE/RL has a weekly radio, television, and Internet audience of over 23 million.
-Month-on-month, websites host almost 40 million page views and stream over 2.3 million hours of audio.
+A. We report in 25 languages and engage with audiences in 20 countries including Iran, Afghanistan, Pakistan, Russia, and the former Soviet republics of Central Asia.
+RFE/RL has an unduplicated weekly radio, television, and Internet audience of 31.1 million.

 Q. How does RFE/RL reach people?

 A. RFE/RL operates one of the most comprehensive news operations in the world.
-In addition to over 600 journalists at our headquarters in Prague, we maintain 17 local bureaus with approximately 450 journalists and over 750 freelancers and stringers, plus two bureaus in the United States.
+In addition to over 600 journalists at our headquarters in Prague, we maintain 19 local bureaus with approximately 450 journalists and over 750 freelancers and stringers, plus two bureaus in the United States.